tscircuit/tscircuit/README.md

 ---

-## Example Projects
+## Featured Projects

-Here are some example projects built with tscircuit:

-- [Arduino Nano](https://tscircuit.com/user/arduino-nano) - A popular microcontroller board featuring the ATmega328P processor, perfect for embedded projects and prototyping
+- [Arduino Nano](https://github.com/tscircuit/example-projects/tree/main/arduino-nano) - A complete recreation of the Arduino Nano board using tscircuit, built as part of a community bounty for issue #328.

 ## Development Sub-Projects / Organization